-Like most things in life the number of steps to achieve an end result is not complicated nor long, but requires focus and commitment ……..
+Like most things in life the number of steps to achieve an end result is often, not complicated nor long, but does indeed require focus and commitment ……..

 most developers can’t discuss what you’re trying to get done and can only operate with directions. when you’re creating a new site and don’t yet have a design there’s just ideas and they’re more complicated to discuss. so a developer that convey what they’re thinking and can make you sure they know what you’re thinking – well that’s a click! a developer like that can show it to you and together with you make it live.

 a good developer should be able to write down in text in an email what the hell s/he is going to do. from that loose description you should be able to confirm to yourself that’s mostly what you want and they understand what’s next and what to do.